microsoftgraph/msgraph-sdk-powershell/src/Education/beta/examples/Get-MgBetaEducationClassAssignmentSubmissionResource.md

 Get-MgBetaEducationClassAssignmentSubmissionResource -EducationClassId $educationClassId -EducationAssignmentId $educationAssignmentId -EducationSubmissionId $educationSubmissionId -EducationSubmissionResourceId $educationSubmissionResourceId
 ```
-This example shows how to use the Get-MgBetaBetaEducationClassAssignmentSubmissionResource Cmdlet.
+This example shows how to use the Get-MgBetaEducationClassAssignmentSubmissionResource Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ### Example 2: Get an educationFileResource